dgrundel/Commatose/README.md

 **You should not directly pass user input to the constructor.**

 No attempt is made to escape the value received.

-The safest way to parse user provided CSV data is to use fromText:
+The safest way to parse user provided CSV data is to explicitly use fromText:
 ```
 $csv = new Commatose();
 $csv->fromText($the_user_input);